saifriaz001/arg-website/src/yahya-css/Career.md

-padding , apply button , color,
-no show less when 0 ,
-debouncing,
-usememo in maps in bullet points in qualificiation
+usememo in maps in bullet points in qualificiation, or in JobCard